 * Sometimes there were too many options put into the “build options” window.
 The game could’ve better organized build options into categories (e.g. “food production”, “star-system defense”, etc).
 They use a color-coding system in the upper right to help indicate this, but it’s easy to overlook, and you have to figure out the color-coding on your own.
 It would be better if they were actually organized into categories.

 * I would’ve liked to have a way to ignore certain build options.
 For example, when you’re running a space empire, this situation comes up constantly: your planet has finished building something and now you want to find something else to build.
 I wish I could find a way to hide options that won’t help this particular solar system.
 For example, if an improvement is only useful on a lava planet, and there are no lava planets in my solar system, I’d like to hide that option.
 Otherwise, everytime I look for a new build option, I see it, evaluate it, realize that I don’t have a lava planet, and then ignore it.
-The problem is that it’s annoying to evaluate the same option each time I want to build something new in the solar system.
+I found myself staring at the same build options over and over, realizing that it’s not useful for this solar system, and picking something else to build, only to repeat the whole thing again a few turns later.
+It became annoying.

 * I’d also want a quick way to evaluate the usefulness of each option for that particular solar system.
 For example, one improvement might give a +1 food on arctic planets, a +2 food arid planets, and +1 food on tundra planets.
 I then have to scan all the planets I’ve colonized in that solar system and figure out how useful that particular build option would be.
 The interface should be intelligent enough to highlight what advantages apply to this particular solar system.
 An even more intelligent system would include customized reports on which technologies are most useful in a solar system.
 This would take some of the busy work out of the game, and it would be useful and plausible for a leader of a space empire to have customized reports on these kinds of things.